 Skip to contents

-The xplainfi package provides feature importance methods for machine learning models.
-It implements several approaches for measuring how much each feature contributes to model predictions, with a focus on model-agnostic methods that work with any learner.
+xplainfi provides feature importance methods for machine learning models.
+It implements several approaches for measuring how much each feature contributes to model performance, with a focus on model-agnostic methods that work with any learner.

 Core Concepts